hcicreativetech/raphaelr/assignments/finalproject/outline.md

 		* What can be created?
 			* Visual art, sonic art, performance, something else?
 		* Who can use this software?
-			* Opportunity (boundary object?) for artists to enter a new domain, or for non-specialists to experiment with both
+			* Opportunity (boundary object?) for artists to enter a new domain, or for non-specialists to experiment with both modalities
 * Research questions
 	* What mappings between visual forms and sound do the selected programs employ/support?
 	* In what ways do the program interfaces enforce or create tension with these paradigms?